23c5321h

 (8) Advise the court of the child's wishes to the extent that they can be ascertained and present to the court whatever evidence exists to support the child's wishes.
 When appropriate because of the age or mental and emotional condition of the child, determine to the fullest extent possible the wishes of the child and communicate this information to the court.
 A difference between the child's wishes under this paragraph and the recommendations under paragraph (6) shall not be considered a conflict of interest for the guardian ad litem.

-(c) Abuse.--If substantial allegations of abuse of the child are made, the court shall appoint a guardian ad litem for the child if:
+(c) Abuse.--If substantial allegations of abuse are made, the court may appoint a guardian ad litem for the child if:

-(1) counsel for the child is not appointed under section 5335 (relating to counsel for child); or
+(1) counsel for the child is not appointed under section 5335 (relating to counsel for child); and

 (2) the court is satisfied that the relevant information will be presented to the court only with such appointment.